quantumlib/Stim/glue/sample/README.md

 # NOTE: This is actually necessary!
 If the code inside 'main()' was at the
-# module level, the multiprocessing children spawned by simmer.collect would
+# module level, the multiprocessing children spawned by sinter.collect would
 # also attempt to run that code.
 if __name__ == '__main__':
     main()